David Peralta Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.4 K/9, the fifth-best in the league.

-- The Astros' 3.50 team ERA is No. 1 among all MLB pitching staffs.
+- The Astros' 3.50 team ERA ranks first among all MLB pitching staffs.

-- Astros pitchers combine to surrender 78 home runs (one per game), the 10th-fewest in baseball.
+- Astros pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).

-- France (2-2) takes the mound for the Astros in his ninth start of the season.
-He's put together a 3.42 ERA in 47 1/3 innings pitched, with 38 strikeouts.
+- The Astros will send Blanco (1-0) to the mound for his fourth start of the season.
+He is 1-0 with a 4.66 ERA and 31 strikeouts in 29 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander tossed 6 2/3 innings against the Cincinnati Reds, giving up two earned runs while surrendering four hits.
+- His last time out was on Sunday against the Cincinnati Reds, when the right-hander tossed 5 2/3 innings, surrendering five earned runs while allowing seven hits.

-- The 28-year-old has an ERA of 3.42, with 7.2 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .230 against him.
+- The 29-year-old has an ERA of 4.66, with 9.6 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.